krenalis/krenalis/doc/src/events/track.md

 The first argument, `'Product Viewed'`, represents the event, which is essentially the user's action.
 The second argument contains the properties of the event, offering additional context to track events.
 This extra information enhances the comprehension of your users' actions and is stored along with the event.

-The following is an example of how the previous track call would appear in Chichi once received and processed:
+The following is an example of how the previous track call would appear in Meergo once received and processed:

 ```json
 {